 When boarding a train with a full-size bike, look for the bicycle symbol on the side of the train or ask station staff where you should stand.
-If you regularly take your full-size bike on the same trains, you’ll soon learn where to wait on the platform and will get a sense of how much demand there is for spaces.
+If you regularly take your full-size bike on the same train, you’ll soon learn where to wait on the platform, and will get a sense of how much demand there is for spaces.

-If you’re a regular bike-and-train commuter then you should seriously consider getting yourself a folding bike.
+If you’re a regular bike-and-train commuter then you should seriously consider investing in a folding bike.
 Folding bikes with wheels 20 inches or smaller are carried without restriction on all trains.
-No need for a reservation, and no need to cross your fingers for a bike space, although you might be required to put the folder in one of the train’s luggage spaces, and a few services require you to bag the bike.
+No need for a reservation, and no need to cross your fingers for a bike space (although you might be required to put the folder in one of the train’s luggage spaces, and a few services require you to bag the bike).

 You can take any bike if you’re driving your own car part way to work.
 It’s easiest if you don't have to remove one or both of the wheels to fit it in the car or on the car rack.
 That saves time and means you shouldn’t get dirty or oily hands.
 If the bike’s going inside the car – the best option for security and fuel economy – a roomy estate or MPV is handy for a full-size bike.
 But you can fit a folding bike like a Brompton in any car, even something as small as a Smart fourtwo.

 If you plan to use a car rack, it’s worth investing in a roof rack or tow bar rack that locks to the car.
 These are more secure than strap-on boot racks in any case, and you won’t have to take either type off when you park to prevent theft.